BD+60°2522

 BD+60°2522 is a bright O-type star that has produced the Bubble Nebula (NGC 7635) with its stellar wind.
 The exact classification of the star is uncertain, with a number of spectral peculiarities and inconsistencies between the appearance of the star itself and the effects on the nearby nebulosity, but it is undoubtedly a highly luminous hot massive star.
 Direct spectroscopy yields a spectral class of O6.5 and an effective temperature around 39,500 K. It is a member of the Cassiopeia OB2 stellar association in the Perseus Arm of the galaxy at about 8,500 light-years' distance.

 Although BD+60°2522 is around two million years old, the surrounding nebula is apparently only about 40,000 years old.
 The bubble is expected to be formed as a shock front where the stellar wind meets interstellar material at supersonic speeds.
 The wind from BD+60°2522 is travelling outwards at 1,800–2,500 km/s, causing the star to lose over a millionth of the mass of the Sun every year.
+It has already lost approximately 25% of its initial mass and is roughly halfway through its main sequence life.